tng016/govtech_GeekInsider/README.md

 ### Prerequisites

-Here are some of the software specifications to this project:
+Here are some of the software specifications to this project: click [here](https://gorails.com/setup/osx/10.14-mojave) for a tutorial to install

 **Ruby**

-Click [here](https://rubyinstaller.org/downloads/) to download if needed
 ```
 $ ruby -v
 ruby 2.3.7p456